 We may wonder if we are on the right track because, for a while, we may seem less loving than we were before.
 It helps to remind ourselves of the shallowness of most normal love and that we are seeking something better.
 At least, in solitude and withdrawal one is offering a more sincere, albeit, silent and unconventional love of a nonpersonal, intelligent nature.
 There is no need to doubt the worth of our developing capacity to radiate a quiet, unpretentious energy field.
 Our goal of true, spiritual love is concerned with neither niceness nor prevailing behaviour patterns.
 It is a radical transition.
 This transformation occurs step by step.
 Mostly, it is the unexplainable and deeply welcomed grace of God.
 It has its own timing and evolution.
 We keep offering up everything which is not in accord with the desired goodness we seek.
 And we are kind to ourselves, allowing as much solitude as needed, knowing that our worth to the world is growing daily in a precious and uncommon manner.

-The withdrawal creates an environment for the, mostly, involuntary diminishing of the ego.
+Withdrawing creates an environment for the diminishing of the ego.
 The person loses interest in the normal worldly goings-on.
-One will have little or no interest in the media and will probably actively avoid it because of its negative impact on one’s consciousness.
+One will have little or no interest in the media and will, probably, actively avoid it because of its negative impact on one’s consciousness.
 In some cases, one can go for years without knowing even the most basic information about world affairs.
-One keeps going forward until, quite surprisingly, one realizes that the valley has been passed and a lightness and freedom comes back into one’s being.
-One has to wait until the Greater Forces have dissolved the ego enough for the precious Light to take up residence within one’s being to the extent that is required for that individual at that time in their evolution.
+One keeps going forward until, quite surprisingly, one realises that the valley has been passed.
+One has to wait until the ego has dissolved enough for the Light to take up residence within one’s being to the extent that is required for that individual, at that time, in their evolution.

 This article is from The Love of Devotion